Sibylla of Jerusalem: Childhood

 When King Baldwin III died in 1163, the High Court forced Amalric to agree to an annulment of his marriage to Agnes to be accepted as the new king.
-After their marriage was annulled, Amalric succeeded in having their children declared legitimate by Pope Alexander III.
-As there was no longer a queen's household in the king's court until his marriage to Maria Komnene in 1167, it was consequently unsuitable for Sibylla, who was now just four years old.
-In common with Western practices, Sibylla moved to the Convent of Saint Lazarus near Jerusalem to be educated by the king's aunt, Abbess Ioveta, Queen Melisende's youngest sister; Sibylla's godmother, Countess Sibylla of Flanders, was also there as a nun, having become one in 1159.
+After their marriage was annulled, Amalric succeeded in having Pope Alexander III declare their children declared legitimate.
+As there was no longer a queen's household in the King's court until his marriage to Maria Komnene in 1167, it was unsuitable for the four-year-old Sibylla.
+In common with Western practices, Sibylla moved to the Convent of Saint Lazarus near Jerusalem to be educated by the King's aunt, Abbess Ioveta, Queen Melisende's youngest sister; Sibylla's godmother, Countess Sibylla of Flanders, was also there as a nun, having become one in 1159.
 She consequently had little contact with her mother or brother, who was heir apparent to their father.
-With his second wife, Maria Komnene, the king had two daughters, of whom only Isabella survived infancy.
+With his second wife, Maria Komnene, the King had two daughters, of whom only Isabella survived infancy.

 A convent was not only the usual place for a noblewoman like Sibylla to receive her education, but the best one; it was not only a learning center for women, but also protected Sibylla from forced marriage or abduction.
 As a student at the abbey, Sibylla would have learned what was expected of any aristocratic woman at this time.
 She would have learned about the Christian faith, how to read and write in Old French and Latin, and women's skills such as spinning, embroidery, and singing.
 She would also learn how to hunt with a hawk, or even how to handle a bow.

 King Amalric feared that, like his brother and their father, King Fulk, he too would die young, before his heir reached the age of majority.
 Having no close male relative who could rule as regent on his son's behalf if the latter ascended as a minor, Amalric authorized the archbishop of Tyre, Frederick de la Roche, in 1169 to find a husband for Sibylla in Western Europe.
 This candidate had to be an older man of high enough rank and with enough experience in government who was not related to Sibylla within the Church's forbidden degrees.
 Amalric chose Count Stephen I of Sancerre, the brother-in-law of King Louis VII of France and a relative of the English royal house.
-Stephen thus came to Jerusalem in 1171, joined by other important noblemen, including his nephew Hugh III of Burgundy, who was later offered Sibylla's hand in marriage.
-Stephen was described by the chronicler William of Tyre as "a man noble in flesh, but not so behavior" (Note: "Virum quidem carne nobilem, morbius vero non ita") Sibylla's brother was suspected of having contracted leprosy, then an incurable disease that would prevent him from marrying and having children, so Amalric therefore saw Sibylla and Stephen as eventual monarchs instead of his son.
+Stephen came to Jerusalem in 1171, joined by other important noblemen, including his nephew Hugh III of Burgundy, who was later offered Sibylla's hand in marriage.
+The chronicler William of Tyre described Stephen as "a man noble in flesh, but not so behavior" Sibylla's brother was suspected of having contracted leprosy, then an incurable disease that would prevent him from marrying and having children, so Amalric therefore saw Sibylla and Stephen as eventual monarchs instead of his son.
 However, Stephen rejected the match for unknown reasons, returning to his own lands after a few months.